The new laws focus on providing greater access to information and justice when it comes to the environment and protecting the health of Victorians.

-EPA would provide guidance on how to meet these obligations.
+EPA will provide guidance on how to meet these obligations.

-The Bill also establishes a new duty to notify of contaminated land.
+The Act also establishes a new duty to notify of contaminated land.

-Contamination would be notifiable if it meets criteria set out in the proposed legislation and any future regulations.
+Contamination will be notifiable if it meets criteria set out in the legislation and any future regulations.

-Under the current EP Act, environmental audits are a one-size-fits-all assessment process that sometimes involves unnecessarily detailed investigation and excessive costs.
+Under the current Environment Protection Act 1970, environmental audits are a one-size-fits-all assessment process that sometimes involves unnecessarily detailed investigation and excessive costs.

-The proposed legislation would establish a more flexible two-stage process:
+The new legislation will establish a more flexible two-stage process: